harness/developer-hub/docs/self-managed-enterprise-edition/support-bundle-utility.md

 1. Download the tool binary.
 2. Download the manifest.
 3. Transfer the manifest to the jumpbox VM if the VM doesn't have internet access.
-If the VM has internet access, you can run the command directly run the command directly.
+If the VM has internet access, you can run the above commands directly on the VM.
 4. Follow the remaining steps in [Generate the bundle](#generate-the-support-bundle).